projection13/Students-Projects/README.md

 ## 🎓 Welcome to the Student Projects Showcase! 🚀

 Explore the incredible projects created by our talented students at **Projection Training Center Dewas**.
 Each project is a testament to the hard work, creativity, and skills developed during their time here.
-Whether you're a new joiner looking for inspiration or an alum revisiting your achievements, this repository is your gateway to the innovative solutions crafted by our learners.
+Whether you're a new joiner looking for inspiration or an alum revisiting your achievements, this repository is your gateway to the innovative projects crafted by our learners.